 Every drug you put into your body passes through your kidneys.
 If the drug is not taken following your healthcare provider's instructions, or if it is an illegal substance, it can cause injury to the kidneys.

-Your kidneys could be damaged if you take large amounts of over-the-counter medications, such as aspirin, acetaminophen and ibuprofen.
+Your kidneys could be damaged if you take large amounts of over-the-counter medications, such as aspirin, naproxen and ibuprofen.
 None of these medicines should be taken daily or regularly without first talking to your healthcare provider.
 Thousands of Americans have damaged their kidneys by using these medicines regularly for too long.
 To learn more about pain medications and your kidneys click here.

 Heavy drinking can hurt both your kidneys and your liver.
 Alcoholics have a high risk of developing both kidney and liver failure.
 To learn more about alcohol and your kidneys click here.